-- (a) Except in the case of any resolution which as a matter of law requires a special resolution, questions arising at a general meeting are to be decided by a majority of votes cast by the members present at the meeting and that decision is for all purposes a decision of the members. - (b) Subject to the Corporations Act, in the case of an equality of votes upon any proposed resolution at a meeting of members, unless the members present resolve that the chair ought to have a second or casting vote in addition to any vote the chair may have in his or her capacity as a member: - (i) the chair of the meeting does not have a second or casting vote; and - (ii) the proposed resolution is taken as having been lost. - (c) A resolution put to the vote of a general meeting must be decided on a show of hands unless a poll is demanded before a vote being decided by show of hands is taken or before or immediately after the declaration of the result of the show of hands: - (i) by the chair of the meeting; - (ii) by at least five members present and entitled to vote on the relevant resolution; or - (iii) by a member or members present at the meeting and representing at least 5% of the votes that may be cast on the resolution on a poll. - (d) A demand for a poll does not prevent the continuance of a general meeting for the transaction of any business other than the question on which the poll has been demanded. - (e) Unless a poll is duly demanded, a declaration by the chair of a general meeting that a resolution has on a show of hands been carried or carried unanimously, or carried by a particular majority, or lost, and an entry to that effect in the book containing the minutes of the proceedings of the company, is conclusive evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against the resolution.
+- (a) Except in the case of any resolution which as a matter of law requires a special resolution, questions arising at a general meeting are to be decided by a majority of votes cast by the members present at the meeting and that decision is for all purposes a decision of the members. - (b) Subject to the Corporations Act, in the case of an equality of votes upon any proposed resolution at a meeting of members, the Chairperson of the meeting has a second or casting vote in addition to his or her deliberative vote.

-- (f) If a poll is duly demanded at a general meeting, it will be taken when and in the manner the chair of the meeting directs, and the result of the poll will be the resolution of the meeting at which the poll was demanded. - (g) A poll cannot be demanded at a general meeting on the election of a chair of the meeting. - (h) The demand for a poll may be withdrawn.
+- (c) A resolution put to the vote of a general meeting must be decided on a show of hands unless a poll is demanded before a vote being decided by show of hands is taken or before or immediately after the declaration of the result of the show of hands: - (i) by the chair of the meeting; - (ii) by at least five members present and entitled to vote on the relevant resolution; or - (iii) by a member or members present at the meeting and representing at least 5% of the votes that may be cast on the resolution on a poll. - (d) A demand for a poll does not prevent the continuance of a general meeting for the transaction of any business other than the guestion on which the poll has been demanded. - (e) Unless a poll is duly demanded, a declaration by the chair of a general meeting that a resolution has on a show of hands been carried or carried unanimously, or carried by a particular majority, or lost, and an entry to that effect in the book containing the minutes of the proceedings of the company, is conclusive evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against the resolution. - (f) If a poll is duly demanded at a general meeting, it will be taken when and in the manner the chair of the meeting directs, and the result of the poll will be the resolution of the meeting at which the poll was demanded. - (g) A poll cannot be demanded at a general meeting on the election of a chair of the meeting. - (h) The demand for a poll may be withdrawn.